passagemath/passagemath/pkgs/sagemath-frobby/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution ``sagemath-frobby`` provides an interface to Frobby.
+This pip-installable source distribution ``passagemath-frobby`` provides an interface to Frobby, the package for computations on monomial ideals.

 Examples